-Gar County is one of the 18 border counties in Tibet and covering an area of 17,197 square kilometers; it is surrounded by mountains, its middle part is low and flat with an average elevation of about 4,350 meters and a highest elevation of 6,554 meters.
+Gar County is one of the 18 border counties of Tibet and covering an area of 17,197 square kilometers; it is surrounded by mountains, its middle part is low and flat with an average elevation of about 4,350 meters and a highest elevation of 6,554 meters.

 Gar County is sparsely populated, with a population density of 0.25 people per square kilometer in the pastoral area.
 The air is thin, and the oxygen content in the air is only 48% of the inland plains.